apache/spark/docs/plugins.rst

 =======

-Airflow has a simple plugin manager built-in that can integrate external features at its core by simply dropping files in your ``$AIRFLOW_HOME/plugins`` folder.
+Airflow has a simple plugin manager built-in that can integrate external features to its core by simply dropping files in your ``$AIRFLOW_HOME/plugins`` folder.

 The python modules in the ``plugins`` folder get imported, and **hooks**, **operators**, **macros**, **executors** and web **views** get integrated to Airflow's main collections and become available for use.

 What for?
 ---------

 Airflow offers a generic toolbox for working with data.
 Different organizations have different stacks and different needs.
 Using Airflow plugins can be a way for companies to customize their Airflow installation to reflect their ecosystem.

 Plugins can be used as an easy way to write, share and activate new sets of features.

-There's also a need for a set of more complex application to interact with different flavors of data and metadata.
+There's also a need for a set of more complex applications to interact with different flavors of data and metadata.

 Examples: